 |Capital Campaign/Private Donations/Sponsorships||$75,000||Partial In Hand – Partial Pending|

 |Payment of back payments from Pope Golf LLC||$324,000||In Court|

 |BC TDA – TPDF Grant||$1,641,425||In hand|

 The City & Commonwealth are currently negotiating a final scope and scale of the project.
 After a Phase 1 final budget is agreed upon it will be posted on this page.
-We anticipate a final budget to be agreed upon by January 1, 2023.
-A goal budget (assuming all of the above funding is awarded) is listed below as previously communicated.
+We anticipate a final budget to be agreed upon by February 1, 2023.
+A goal budget (assuming all of the above funding is awarded) is listed below.

 |Stormwater & water retention design||$222,375|

 |Stormwater assessment –||$26,300|